-If you are looking for really good homemade bagels recipe that is soft and chewy, you gotta try this recipe out.
+If you are looking for a really good homemade bagels recipe that is soft and chewy, you gotta try this recipe out.
 They can be boiled or steamed before baking the bagels.
 The bagels can be made with leftover yogurt whey too if you are looking for ideas to use up your yogurt whey from making Greek yogurt.

 I know..I know..I’ve been on a baking spree almost every other day for real.
 Ever since my mom comes, I’ve been baking lots of bread, bagels, muffins, you name it.
 She likes homemade bread and alike!
 I love soft and chewy bagels and this recipe really does it for me.
 Nothing beats good homemade bagels like this.